Key Takeaways

 According to the CDC, your kidneys are approximately the size of a computer mouse.

-It takes approximately thirty minutes for all your blood to filter through your kidneys, and the cycle repeats constantly to remove toxins, waste, or excess fluids from circulation.
+It takes roughly thirty minutes for all your blood to filter through your kidneys, and the cycle repeats constantly to remove toxins, waste, or excess fluids from circulation.

 Metabolized byproducts will exit the body through urination.